 The amount of the penalty depends on the amount of cannabis in possession:

-- Possession of small amounts of cannabis is considered a misdemeanor and can result in a fine of up to 300 euros or community service.
+- Possession of up to 5 grams, which is considered small amounts of cannabis, is considered a misdemeanor and can result in an unspecified amount of monetary fine or/and community service.

-- Possession of larger amounts is considered a felony and can result in imprisonment for up to 5 years.
+- Possession of larger amounts is considered a felony and can result in imprisonment for 3-10 years.

 Sale and Distribution

-The sale and distribution of cannabis is also illegal in North Macedonia.
+The sale and distribution of cannabis is also illegal in Macedonia.

 The sale or distribution of larger amounts is considered a felony and can result in imprisonment for up to 10 years.

-It is important to note that penalties for cannabis-related offenses can vary depending on the circumstances of the offense and the discretion of the judge.
+However, it is important to note that penalties for cannabis-related offenses can vary depending on the circumstances of the offense and the judge’s discretion, with factors like the amount of marijuana involved and prior convictions being considered.

 Enforcement of Laws